pavancm/website/content/home/about.md

 # Biography

-I am a second year Master's (Research) student advised by [Dr. Rajiv Soundararajan](http://ece.iisc.ernet.in/~rajivs/#/) in the Department of [Electrical Communication Engineering](http://ece.iisc.ac.in/) at [IISc Bangalore](http://iisc.ac.in/).
-I graduated in 2016 from [NITK Surathkal](http://nitk.ac.in/) with a Bachelor's degree in Electronics and Communication Engineering, where I worked with [Dr.Deepu Vijayasenan](http://ece.nitk.ac.in/faculty/deepu-vijayasenan).
-In the summer of 2015, I was a research intern under [Dr.Prasanta Kumar Ghosh](http://www.ee.iisc.ac.in/new/people/faculty/prasantg/) at the Department of [Electrical Engineering](http://www.ee.iisc.ac.in),IISc Bangalore.
+I am a PhD student advised by [Dr. Alan Bovik](http://utw10503.utweb.utexas.edu/bovik.php) in the Department of [Electrical and Computer Engineering](http://www.ece.utexas.edu/) at [UT Austin](http://www.utexas.edu/).
+I completed my Masters (Research) in 2018, where I worked with [Dr. Rajiv Soundararajan](http://ece.iisc.ernet.in/~rajivs/#/) in the Department of [Electrical Communication Engineering](http://ece.iisc.ac.in/) at [IISc Bangalore](http://iisc.ac.in/).
+I primarily work in the overlapping areas of image processing, computer vision and machine learning with a strong focus on developing quality assessment techinques for various image and video applications.

 You can find my resume [here](pdf/Pavan_CV.pdf).